-The actual space consumed by a buffer consists only of any partial DWORD offsets in the first/last DWORD of the buffer, plus all of the whole DWORDs in between.
-Any whole DWORD offsets and/or alignments are stripped off before the buffer even gets into the TX data FIFO, and TX command words are stripped off before the buffer is written to the TX FIFO, so none of those DWORDs count as space consumed.
+The actual space consumed by a buffer in the MIL TX FIFO consists only of any partial DWORD offsets in the first/last DWORD of the buffer, plus all of the whole DWORDs in between.
+Any whole DWORD offsets and/or alignments are stripped off before the buffer is loaded into the TX Data FIFO, and TX command words are stripped off before the buffer is written to the MIL TX FIFO, so none of those DWORDs count as space consumed.
 The worst-case overhead for a TX buffer is 6 bytes, which assumes that it started on the high byte of a DWORD and ended on the low byte of a DWORD.
 A TX packet consisting of 86 such fragments would have an overhead of 516 bytes (6 86) which, when added to a 1514-byte max-size transmit packet (1516 bytes, rounded up to the next whole DWORD), would give a total space consumption of 2,032 bytes, leaving 4 bytes to spare; this is the basis for the "86 fragment" rule mentioned above.